Software Engineering involves the design, coding, testing, and debugging of electronic computer software.

 Other helpful tools include applications that allow you to test and debug the execution of the machine code you've created.
 If these tools are designed to work with the controller board, they can be used to upload the binary to the actual controller.
 Debuggers also exist that allow you to test the code without the hardware.
 They do this by simulating on your desktop computer most of the behavior of the controller.
 While a simulating debugger might be easier to configure, you won't know the code really works the way you want it to until you upload it to the hardware.
 These tools are all specific to the controller or processor architecture family that you're developing for.
 The links below will help you find what you're looking for.

 A real time operating system or executive is different than early desktop or disk operating systems such as CP/M, ProDOS, or MS-DOS.
-The former allows multiple processes to execute at once and has a timer to interrupt processes and change what is executing.
+The former allows multiple task or processes to execute at once and has a timer to interrupt processes and change what is executing.
 The later focused on allowing users to store and retrieve files from permanent storage, but typically only allowed one process to execute at a time.
 A real time operating system or executive has defined time constraints.
 Processing must be done within the time constraints or sensor data might be lost and control actions might not occur at the correct time.
 Thus, most common older operating systems for small systems are not applicable for control systems.
 Linux, Unix, and Windows 32-bit and 64-bit operating systems are designed for multitasking and have timers to interrupt processes to enable this.
 This makes them capable of having real time variants that can be used in control systems.

 Navigation, guidance, and control software or flight control software aims to bring a spacecraft to a specific goal or to complete a specific task.
 Programming such software is typically done by modeling the location or mechanical items or the direction of force being applied within a coordinate system.
 This requires a lot of math calculations to be performed.
 However, the most basic processor architectures only do integer math, and sometimes only integer addition and subtraction with no multiplication or division.
 In order to support math with real numbers, fixed point or floating point math can be done.
 In fixed point math, integers are used to represent real numbers, but they're assumed to represent fractional units so the integer value 1 might represent 1/256th.
 In floating point math, a structure of two integers is used to represent real numbers, where one represents a mantissa and one the exponent.
 More modern 32-bit and 64-bit processors have special floating point instructions and hardware designed to handle the calculations without software.
 This is a long way from the need to support square, square root, vectors, and trigonometric functions like sine, cosine, and tangent in order to calculate positions of things in a coordinate system.
 In fact, the Apollo Guidance Computer (AGC) and other lower power systems didn't use floating point for real numbers, but did have software to support vectors and trigonometric functions.
 It did this by using fixed point and assuming integers were fractions of a unit circle.